 "He's the Riddler," said Wally, almost in hysterics.
 "The guy drives a green car with question marks on his license plates.
 I thought, how bad could he be?"

-"If we go by that logic, Joker must be a happy clown," snapped Robin.
+"If we go by that logic, Joker must be a happy, stupid clown," snapped Robin.

 "Robin," said Artemis, "Lay off."

 Robin took a deep breath and rubbed his hands over his face.
 "I know.
 I know.
 I'm sorry.
 I shouldn't have–You just need to take this seriously."

 "This is so not what I expected when Batman said he had a mission for us," Wally groaned.

 "I do not believe any one of us could have foreseen what Batman's mission would entail," said Kaldur.
 "Frankly, I find it unsettling imagining Robin in a fight with any one of these villains."

 "I usually have Batman with me," said Robin.